fhildeb/lukso-node-guide/2-bios-installation/README.md

 # 2. BIOS Settings and Ubuntu Installation

-This section about the guide is about configuring your blockchain node's BIOS and installing the operating system.
-After successfully assembling your custom node, fine-tuning the BIOS settings and installing a suitable OS are crucial steps for achieving optimal performance, efficiency, and reliability
+This guide section concerns configuring your blockchain node's BIOS and installing the operating system.
+After successfully assembling your custom node, fine-tuning the BIOS settings and installing a suitable OS are crucial for achieving optimal performance, efficiency, and reliability.

 1. [Operating System Preparation](./01-operating-system.md)
 2. [BIOS Setup and Node Boot](./02-bios-setup.md)